TaitoUnited/react-native-template/DEVELOPMENT.md

 # Development

 This file has been copied from [REACT-NATIVE-TEMPLATE](https://github.com/TaitoUnited/REACT-NATIVE-TEMPLATE/).
-Keep modifications minimal and improve the original instead.
+Keep modifications minimal and improve the [original](https://github.com/TaitoUnited/REACT-NATIVE-TEMPLATE/blob/dev/DEVELOPMENT.md) instead.
 Project specific conventions are located in [README.md](README.md#conventions).
+See the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for more thorough development instructions.
+Note that taito-cli is optional (see [without taito-cli](#without-taito-cli)).

 Table of contents: